prazdevs/pinia-plugin-persistedstate/docs/guide/migrating.md

 ## Usage with Nuxt

 You no longer need to create a Nuxt plugin to add persistence to your pinia stores in Nuxt: the Nuxt module `@pinia-plugin-persistedstate/nuxt` will setup everything for you.
-More information in the `dedicated documentation`(/frameworks/nuxt-3).
+More information in the [`dedicated documentation`](/frameworks/nuxt-3).

 :::warning
 At the moment, the module only supports Nuxt 3.